-Eurosmart announced the 2016 figures for worldwide secure element shipments and the corresponding 2017 forecasts.
-The overall growth trend remained unchanged in 2016 and Eurosmart forecasts place the total volume of secure elements to be shipped in 2017 at close to 10 billion.
+Eurosmart announced the 2017 figures for worldwide secure element shipments and the 2018 forecasts.
+The overall growth trend is confirmed in 2017 (+3.6%) while the 2018 forecasts exceed 10 billion units.

 Gemalto brings secure, multi-factor authentication to Belgium’s pioneering national Mobile Identity scheme itsme